 - 2 minutes to read

 The ASPxFileManager control supports file upload.
-The file extensions that can be uploaded are specified from the FileManagerSettings.AllowedFileExtensions property.
+The file extensions that can be uploaded are specified by the FileManagerSettings.AllowedFileExtensions property.
 If this property value is empty, all file extensions are allowed.

-End-users can upload files in the following ways.
+Users can upload files in the following ways:

-- By dropping files to the file area, provided that the FileManagerUploadAdvancedModeSettings.EnableDragAndDrop property is set to
+- Drop files to the file area (if the FileManagerUploadAdvancedModeSettings.EnableDragAndDrop property is set to

-- By clicking an element whose ID is assigned to the FileManagerSettingsUpload.DialogTriggerID property.
+- Click an element whose ID is assigned to the FileManagerSettingsUpload.DialogTriggerID property.

 You can restrict uploads to a specific folder determined by the FileManagerSettingsUpload.AllowedFolderPath property if the FileManagerSettingsUpload.AllowedFolder property is set to SpecificOnly.
-To mark the folders locked for upload, use special folder icons specified from the FileManagerImages.FolderLocked property.
+To mark the folders as locked for upload, use special folder icons specified by the FileManagerImages.FolderLocked property.
 Note that the FileManagerSettingsFolders.ShowLockedFolderIcons property should be set to